daviddexter/karis-programming-language/README.md

 6. Advanced language features

-Features like struct/classes, impl/interface, complex mathematical operations etc,  are not supported.
+Features like struct/classes, impl/interface, logical loops, complex mathematical operations etc,  are not supported.
 Check out the sample program above to get a gist of a set of functionalities/features `karis` supports.

 ## Author's note